AnushkaKohli/Learning-Prisma/Readme.md

     To map your data model to the database schema:
     `npx prisma migrate dev --name init`

+    Prisma Migrate generates migrations based on changes in the Prisma schema – a human-readable declarative definition of your database schema.

+    So every time you make changes to the schema, you've to run the migrate command

 6. Install prisma client using

     `npm install @prisma/client`